 Museums in Tokyo: 11 Museums in Tokyo You Must Visit to Learn Cultures in Japan

 Aquariums in Tokyo: 10 Aquariums In and Around Tokyo to Make Everyone Relax

 Every winter in Tokyo, lots of ice rinks open temporarily during winter.
 Skating in central Tokyo would be a memorable experience in Tokyo.
 Most places offer rentals, so you can just go there and start skating right away!

 Around New Year, you can get some great deals by looking for the “fukubukuro,” – “lucky bag”.
 A fukubukuro is basically a bag filled with products, all selling for the same price.
 The fun is, you don’t know what is in the bag, so it makes the shopping cheap and fun!

 You can look for these bags elsewhere in shopping malls and individual shops.

 12. Celebrate New Year and join Countdown Events

 Japan celebrates New Year in their own way.
 Most people go visit a temple and pray for good fortune in the New Year after watching the popular music program “kohaku uta gassen” on TV with their families.
 In major cities, you can join countdown parties, or watching fireworks in Tokyo!
 Especially enjoy the special tradition dish of New Year “Osechi” and join the Hatsumode.
 Meiji Shrine or Narita Shinzan are the most popular Hatsumode destinations.

-For more about Japanese New Year's Eve, find out in our article: 10 Best Ways to Experience New Years Eve in Tokyo 2017-2018
+For more about Japanese New Year's Eve: 10 Best Ways to Experience New Years Eve in Tokyo

-For more about Japanese New Year, find out in our article: The Japanese New Year Oshougatsu Marks a New Beginning
+For more about Japanese New Year: 6 Must Things to Do in Japanese New Year, Oshougatsu